Guidelines for the UF Health Brand Look and Feel

 - Images/photos must be well composed, well lit, and professional.
 Images must be taken by professional staff or a freelance photographer or drawn from a professional stock image site, preferably Getty Images.

-- Illustrations that appear “cartoonish” or that are hand-drawn illustrations are not permitted except in pediatric or Children’s Hospital pieces where appropriate, such as the 2016 Pediatric Services campaign.
+- Illustrations that appear “cartoonish” or that are hand-drawn are not permitted except in pediatric or Children’s Hospital pieces where appropriate, such as the 2016 Pediatric Services campaign.

 - Strong consideration needs to be made to not use stock images when representing UF Health medical providers.
 Images of our own staff is preferable.